-I spent my 24th birthday on March 10th cutting myself in my room, curled up in a corner, rocking back and forth, and humming the tune to Teddy Bear’s Picnic.
+I spent my 24th birthday cutting myself in my room, curled up in a corner as I rocked back and forth and hummed the tune to Teddy Bear’s Picnic.
 That marked the beginning of my twelve days on a psychiatric unit.

-My friend Amy found me in my room.
-I was hiding under a black fringed cardigan and wouldn’t let her turn on the light.
-She’d brought me a bag of birthday presents: ethically sourced earrings, a decorative heart-shaped rock, and a book about feminism in an attempt to educate me.
-She read the book aloud while I hid under the cardigan.
-She waited several hours for the ambulance to arrive.
+My friend Amy found me in my room, hiding under a black fringed cardigan.
+I wouldn’t let her turn on the light.
+She’d brought me a bag of birthday presents: ethically sourced earrings, a decorative heart-shaped rock printed with the words YOU ARE BEAUTIFUL, and a book about feminism in an attempt to educate me.
+She read the book aloud while I hid under the cardigan, whiling away the hours it took for the ambulance to arrive.

-After many hours I was seen by the mental health team around 1am in a tiny, windowless room that was full of ladders and tins of paint.
+After many hours I was seen by the mental health team.
+It was around 1am, and the tiny windowless room was packed with ladders and tins of paint.
 Amy stayed.
-I’ve got a squeaky voice at the best of times and the woman told me to stop talking like a little girl, so I instantly took against her.
+My voice is high and childlike at the best of times and the mental health lady told me to stop talking like a little girl.
+It stank of paint fumes.

-The day shift doctors took photographs of the room, which stank of paint fumes, because they were so disgusted I had been left in there.
+The day shift doctors photographed the room because they were so appalled I had been left in there.

 Until midday, I didn’t do anything but cry my heart out.
 The ward was packed, loud, and claustrophobic.
-I became more and more desperate to just get out.
-They said I could leave soon, soon, and if I escaped a police car would be after me.
+I became more and more desperate to just leave.
+They said I could leave soon, soon, and if I escaped the police would be after me.

-The staff all came to introduce themselves, and made an effort to remember my name.
+One by one, the staff came to introduce themselves.
+They all made an effort to remember my name.

 By now I was exhausted and still hadn’t seen a doctor who could prescribe me medication.
 A nurse scanned me with a metal detector and I volunteered the scissors stashed in my knickers.
 She weighed me, took my blood pressure, and watched me pee before testing the urine for drugs.
 It was a deep dehydrated yellow.

 My only possessions were my phone, keys and Amy’s rock, which I hadn’t let go of.
-They confiscated the key and rock in case I did myself harm.
+They confiscated the key and rock in case I hurt myself.

-I wouldn’t leave my room to eat, but they brought me a cheese sandwich and orange juice.
+I wouldn’t leave my room to eat, but the staff brought me a cheese sandwich and orange juice.
 Someone checked on me every fifteen minutes, twenty-four hours a day.

 The night staff were less friendly.
 In my exhaustion and paranoia I became aggressive, chucking things around the room.
 I hid in the doorless wardrobe so the night staff couldn’t spot me through the slatted window, and screamed that they were stalking me when asked what was wrong.

-They woke me up every fifteen minutes to check I was still alive.
-One of the night staff was a lovely religious lady who said ‘God bless you’ and used a torch to check on you.
-The other night staff had no passion for their jobs, and turned on the big light as if out of spite.
+The bedroom light was switched on from outside every fifteen minutes so staff could watch me.
+One member of the night team was a lovely religious lady who said ‘God bless you’ and shone a torch through the glass instead.
+The other night staff had no passion for their jobs and switched on the main light as if out of spite.

 As it dawned on me that I wouldn’t be able to just walk out of here, I tried to break the grilled windows.
-The nurse told me I would have to be sectioned if I tried to leave.
+I was told that I would have to be sectioned if I attempted to escape.
 Still no medication, because there would be no doctor on the ward until Monday.

 With absolutely no distraction, I was becoming increasingly agitated.
 Late into the night I called my friend Kairi.
 I was inconsolable and have no idea what I said, but she was the only person I felt I could talk to and I will always be eternally grateful.